drarnakarick/hyde/_posts/2015-05-07-swcarpentry.md

 * Keep in touch with your fellow workshop participants.
 * Practise by working on small programs/data analysis with researchers in your own group/field.
 * Attend the next Software Carpentry workshop.
-Melbourne Unis is running a [Python workshop](http://resbaz.github.io/2015-05-25-unimelb/)  on the 25th & 26th May.
+Melbourne University is running a [Python workshop](http://resbaz.github.io/2015-05-25-unimelb/) on the 25th &amp; 26th May.
 * Come along to [Swinburne Hacker Within](http://thehackerwithin.github.io/swinburne/) and start a project using your Python skills.
 * Network.
 Meet fellow students and researchers interested in data analysis and visualisation. e-Research Coffee is every Thursday - 3pm at Haddons.